Finnish director Renny Harlin proved he was more than capable of helming a rollicking Hollywood action vehicle with the success of

 Cuts hang on for DVD

-Due to the last minute oversight of the BBFC refusing an uncut release of Cliffhanger, Momentum hurriedly made the necessary cuts to the DVD version in an extremely crude and lazy fashion.
+Due to the last minute realisation that the BBFC would not allow an uncut release of Cliffhanger, Momentum hurriedly made cuts to the DVD version in an extremely crude and lazy fashion.
 Offending footage was hastily butchered, with no regard to the

 BBFC Uncut for Blu-ray